How to Read Through the Depths of Postpartum Depression

 But 22 months later, there we were again, in the hospital, my body torn up and ravaged, nearly too sodden and heavy to walk, and a newborn baby mewling in her bassinet.
 We had ourselves discharged within 24 hours, thinking that getting home sooner might stop the arrival of torrential grief, but we could not outrun it.
 This time I was reading books again.
 Literature had been my constant.
 Except for those weeks surrounding my first daughter’s birth, I had read books for company since I was a child and had made books my life as much as I could, so I thought that books, novels, any story well told must be the salve.
 I read instead of sleeping, which was a big mistake.
 The grief came and kept me from resting.
 I was afraid to be alone, lonely for my husband and toddler, afraid to sleep.
 It is a kind of bottoming out, as they call this hormonal transition.
 It feels like you have swooned too far too quickly, as on a roller coaster, as to the bottom of a whirlpool, looking up at a wall of water soon to come crashing down.

 In the bottom of that bottoming out, I read Olive Kitteridge by Elizabeth Strout.
 It is a beautifully written novel-in-stories, winner of the Pulitzer Prize, and it terrified me.
 Old age would come, and perhaps it would be lonely like Olive’s.
 Sentences drove themselves like stakes into the loosened soil of my oxytocin-addled brain: “There are worse things than chaos,” Olive thinks, looking at her grown son and his young family.
-There are worse things than chaos.
-There are worse things than chaos.
-How horrible!
-There are worse things than this?
-Than a two-year-old and a baby and a husband, all of whom you love, all of whom you’ll never find enough energy and time to properly love?

 With falling in love comes, swiftly, the failure of love.
 This happens to me with each new relationship: I know that I will eventually lose my loved one or be lost.
 I know that my love will fail, no matter how much I want to honor it.
 I am too little to prevent the passage of time, the loss of my children to their own lives, the fact that I will hurt them and they me, and, in the end, the death that we will all face.